 In 1946 a proposal to purchase and convert the Holyrood House Hotel adjacent to the Dunluce Course was approved by the members and the new Clubhouse opened in June 1947.
 In 1950 the Royal and Ancient Golf Club of St. Andrews (Golf’s governing Body) asked Royal Portrush to take the 1951 Open Golf Championship.
 Major changes were made to the internal layout of the new Clubhouse and completed in good time.
 The Championship was a great success and won by Max Faulkner.

-In the video you can hear Peter Aliss talking about the 1951 Open.
+In the video at the bottom of this page you can see Peter Alliss recalling memories of the 1951 Open.

 The Open Championship returned to Royal Portrush Golf Club in 2019 being played to sell-out crowds and broadcast to 600 million households worldwide.
 It was won by Irishman Shane Lowry to great local acclaim.